 To your point about using stuff that’s out there like in pop culture, I guess I have to come up with a name for that because I do that unintentionally or maybe sometimes intentionally.
 If you’re in enterprise software there’s no reason why you can’t relate it to Game of Thrones or Avengers Endgame.

 Let’s say you sell marketing funnels.
 You say “I’m gonna do marketing funnels for people”.
 If you want to keep it interesting and keep coming up with content you could probably say “okay guys let me show you a marketing funnel.
 And now let me show how I would tweak it for someone who’s a Game of Thrones fan.”
 Or for someone who’s in the health and fitness industry.
 You could mix it up and niche it down.
 The “strategy” part of an authority marketing strategy campaign means it has to be strategic for somebody specific.

 Just take what you’re already doing well and relate it to something that’s already out there and it’s just gonna keep the conversation going.
 It almost becomes a good excuse to repeat some awesome thing, the same insightful thing that you said last week, because there’s a different spin on it.
 It’s going to appear fresh and it’s gonna reinforce your authority to whomever is listening.

 Lawrence: Yeah that’s really valuable right there.
 I was thinking one of the core issues is there’s so much content out there.
-So one of the challenges is you can invest in creating great content and it won’t get read or listened to.
+So one of the challenges is you can invest in creating great content on LinkedIn or something and it won’t get read or listened to.